gu-fan/colorv.vim/README.md

 >   It shows more info (RGB/HSV/HLS/YIQ)

->   And it shows the copied color history, which is restored as VimEnter .
+>   And it shows the copied color history, which is restored when VimEnter .

 + HLS Space~

->   Add 'HLS' colorspace for pallete showing.
+>   Add 'HLS' colorspace for pallette showing and choosing.

 >   You can use it by set "g:ColorV_win_space" to "hls"